JanSharp/VRCJanSharpCommon/notes.md

 - [x] editor script which assigns build time IDs to objects as well as keeping track of the highest id inside of a given manager script
 - [x] add a flag on build handlers can set which indicates that objects have been instantiated during the on build process, which should cancel the current build and show a popup requesting the build to be restarted at the end
 - [ ] add new stuff to the docs, and while you're there make docs better
-- [ ] bone attachment should just check if a dummy bone transform that stuff gets attached to has children, and if not it should stop tracking.
-That allows attached objects getting destroyed
+- [ ] should bone attachment automatically detach when a player leaves as well as when an attached transform no longer has any children - nothing is attached to it anymore?